swiftlang/swift-syntax/CONTRIBUTING.md

 > - On the command line: Set the `SKIP_LONG_TESTS` environment variable to `1` when running tests, e.g by running `SKIP_LONG_TESTS=1 swift test`

 > [!NOTE]
-> If you are only modifying the `SwiftParser` module, you can run only the parser tests by selecting the `SwiftParserTest` target.
+> If you are only modifying the parser, you can run only the parser tests by selecting the `SwiftParserTest` target.
 > - In Xcode: Select the `SwiftParserTest` scheme.
 If you can’t find it in your Schemes, you need to manually add it using Product -> Scheme -> New Scheme…
 > - On the command line: Run `swift test --test-product SwiftParserTests`